corsairmarks/deassimilate_machines/mod/README.md

 * Species Control `colonization_control_yes` - deassimilating machines mush have colonization controls
 * Species Control `colonization_control_no` - deassimilating machines are not allowed to colonize

-What this means to you is that this mod is not compatible with most other ascension path mods and citizenship mods.
+What this means to you is that this mod is not compatible with most other assimilation-altering mods and citizenship mods.
 That is because its highly likely they are editing the same events and species rights.

 This mod is explicitly compatible with my mod [Full Military Service for Battle Thralls](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) despite both mods affecting full military service.